tkw1536/OpenMath-JSON/doc/openmath.md

     /** the base for the cd, optional */
     "cdbase": uri,

-    /** content dictonary the symbol is in, any uri */ "cd": uri
+    /** content dictonary the symbol is in, any name */ "cd": name,

     /** name of the symbol */
     "name": name